lite12/SevenHeartsLogin_PoC/README.md

 Live demo verified working with PHP 7.2.0, 10.1.28-MariaDB (100% MySQL compatible).

-Note short-tags should be "On" in php.ini and some of the PHP operators and "syntactic sugar" used is specific to PHP v7 and higher.
+Note that short-tags should be "On" in php.ini and some of the PHP operators and "syntactic sugar" used is specific to PHP v7 and higher.